ppy/osu-wiki/news/2025/2025-04-30-the-followpoint-spectator-the-osu-catch-mapping-pioneer.md

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-gmt" href="https://osu.ppy.sh/users/702598">Spectator</a></p>

 Back when I started osu!catch mapping, there weren't many osu!catch specific maps, so I found most of my inspiration from standard mappers.
-I was really impressed by ::RLC::{ user=1047883 }'s mapping style, and later on, mappers like ::Cherry Blossom::{ user=1156742 }, [Frostmourne](https://osu.ppy.sh/users/199669), ::Shiirn::{ user=465126 }, and [Charles445](https://osu.ppy.sh/users/85000) also had a huge influence on me.
+I was really impressed by ::RLC::{ user=1047883 }'s mapping style, and later on, mappers like ::Cherry Blossom::{ user=1156742 }, ::Frostmourne::{ user=199669 }, ::Shiirn::{ user=465126 }, and ::Charles445::{ user=85000 } also had a huge influence on me.
 In the modern era, ::Rocma::{ user=566276 } and Jemzuu have influenced me the most.
 They're capable of so much in the editor, and I'm always picking up ideas from their work.

 <a class="avatar news-chat-quote__avatar" href="https://osu.ppy.sh/users/18152711" style="background-image: url('/wiki/shared/avatars/MegaMix.jpg')"></a>